Astera-Finance/astera/tests/echidna/README.md

 520. 🚚
 521. 🚚
 522. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.
-523. ❌ (L-04) `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
+523. ❌ `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
 524. ✅ `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
-525. ✅ (Cergyk finding) If a minipool is flow borrowing, for a given reserve, the Lendingpool liquidity interest rate remain lower than the minipool debt interest rate.
+525. ✅ If a minipool is flow borrowing, for a given reserve, the Lendingpool liquidity interest rate remain lower than the minipool debt interest rate.
 526. ✅ The aToken remainder of each assets with flow borrowing activated should remain greater than ERROR_REMAINDER_MARGIN.
 527. 🚧 If a minipool is flow borrowing then its address must be included in `_minipoolFlowBorrowing`.